AxlKings/Spatial-Cluster-English-Doc/code/docs/source/evaluation.md

 AMI
 ------------

-Para comparar dos clusterings de mapas de atributos se puede usar la función AMI (Adjusted Mutual Information), la cual retorna un número real entre 0 y 1 que indica el grado de similaridad entre ambas soluciones.
+To compare two attribute map clusterings, you can use the AMI (Adjusted Mutual Information) function, which returns a real number between 0 and 1 indicating the degree of similarity between the two solutions.

-### Parámetros
+### Parameters

-- **clustering_1**: *(Numpy Array)* Contiene los clusters a los que pertenece cada punto para el clustering 1.
+- **clustering_1**: *(Numpy Array)* Contains the clusters to which each point belongs for clustering 1.
-- **clustering_2**: *(Numpy Array)* Contiene los clusters a los que pertenece cada punto para el clustering 2.
+- **clustering_2**: *(Numpy Array)* Contains the clusters to which each point belongs for clustering 2.

-### Retorno
+### Return

 - **AMI**: *(float)* AMI score.